Get 80% off your plan for your first 3 months*

 Qualification requirements

 Bridge loan approval depends on your creditworthiness, collateral, and exit strategy.
-Before applying, consider how long you'll need the funds, how you'll use them, and how you'll repay.
+Approval rates vary; for context, about 49 percent of applications submitted to the SBA after the 2017 hurricanes were approved.
+Key considerations include how long you'll need the funds, how you'll use them, and how you'll repay.

 Most lenders require: